 EndNote won't teach you how to reference correctly, you need to know how to do that before using any citation manager.

 For Murdoch University staff and students only.

 You will be asked to login with your Murdoch login details.

 For help with installing EndNote, please contact Murdoch IT Services, either by phone 9360 2000, emailing firstname.lastname@example.org or in person at the IT Service Desk, inside the Murdoch University Library entrance off Bush Court at the South Street Campus.

-Murdoch IT Services are currently providing version X7 of the EndNote software.
+Murdoch IT Services are currently providing the following versions of the EndNote software:

 We recommend that you upgrade to this version unless you are in the process of completing your thesis or other documentation using an earlier version of the software.

 This guide has been based, with permission, on the guide created by the King Edward Memorial Hospital Library.